-Currently, there is already a shortage of affordable repair solutions for EV batteries on the market, as there is a lack of diagnostic infrastructure to accurately diagnose the condition of EV batteries and identify appropriate repair options.
-The lack of data and diagnostic capabilities makes it difficult particularly for insurers to make informed decisions about the repair of electric vehicles, which means that these vehicles are often disposed of prematurely.
+Currently, there is already a shortage of affordable repair solutions for EV batteries on the market, as there is a lack of diagnostic infrastructure to accurately diagnose the condition of EV batteries and identify appropriate repair options.23

 The cost of repairs also plays a decisive role in the market for insurance companies and vehicle owners to opt for a repair instead of a complete replacement of EV batteries.
-According to the German Insurance Association, repair costs for electric vehicles between 2019 and 2021 were 30 - 35 percent higher than for comparable combustion vehicles.
-The current high costs are due to the low distribution of electric vehicles and safety measures for dealing with damaged lithium-ion batteries.
+According to the German Insurance Association, repair costs for electric vehicles between 2019 and 2021 were 30 - 35 percent higher than for comparable combustion vehicles.24 The current high costs are due to the low distribution of electric vehicles and safety measures for dealing with damaged lithium-ion batteries.
 However, the expansion of the market for electric vehicles and new types of batteries mean that these costs can be expected to fall in the future.
-Additionally, electric vehicles need to be repaired less frequently than comparable combustion engines, as fewer mechanical parts are used, which further reduces costs.
-Another very relevant parameter in terms of repair costs is usually the price of spare parts.
+Additionally, electric vehicles need to be repaired less frequently than comparable combustion engines, as fewer mechanical parts are used, which further reduces costs.25 Another very relevant parameter in terms of repair costs is usually the price of spare parts.

-Essential foundations for good reparability must be laid at the stage of design (see section 1).
-In addition to improvements in terms of modular design and the interchangeability of important battery components, software aspects are also becoming increasingly relevant, as electric vehicles are becoming more and more like electrical appliances whose reparability is often limited by software dependencies.
-In this context, repair-unfriendly manufacturer practices such as part pairing or coding are also problematic.
-The latter are increasingly being used to control various parts and components in vehicles, which can hinder repairs.
+Essential conditions for good reparability must be laid at the stage of design (see section 1).
+Software aspects are also becoming increasingly relevant, as electric vehicles are becoming more and more like electrical appliances whose reparability is often limited by software dependencies.26 In this context, repair-unfriendly manufacturer practices such as part pairing or coding are also problematic.
+The latter are increasingly being used to control various parts and components in vehicles.27